spareproject/crazy_talk/README.md

 1G ef00 partition vfat -F32<br />
 1G 8300 partition ext4<br />
 +G 8300 partition dd if=/dev/random (literally takes hours 64G usb stick would not be a good idea)<br />
+can probably hide loads of data in the random section so long as the gnupg keys arent overwritten literal character map to binary spew all over the disk

 persistent partitions even a overlay mount to persist packages / setup is terrabad on usb/sdcard ro or gtfo was always my way of thinking<br />

 will install nvidia to steam if someone buys a nvidia gpu else nope cant test blind